shopware/shopware/changelog/_unreleased/2021-03-08-moved-cache-layer-from-dal-to-store-api.md

     * Added `ShippingMethodRouteCacheTagsEvent`, which is triggered when the cache item is written, and the attached tags are determined
 * Added cache layer for product suggest store api route
     * Added `CachedProductSuggestRoute`, which adds a cache around the product suggest route
-    * Added `CachedProductSuggestRouteInvalidator`, which invalidates the cache for the route
     * Added `ProductSuggestRouteCacheKeyEvent`, which is triggered when the cache key for the route is generated
     * Added `ProductSuggestRouteCacheTagsEvent`, which is triggered when the cache item is written, and the attached tags are determined
 * Added cache layer for product search store api route
     * Added `CachedProductSearchRoute`, which adds a cache around the product search route
-    * Added `CachedProductSearchRouteInvalidator`, which invalidates the cache for the route
     * Added `ProductSearchRouteCacheKeyEvent`, which is triggered when the cache key for the route is generated
     * Added `ProductSearchRouteCacheTagsEvent`, which is triggered when the cache item is written, and the attached tags are determined
     * Added `ResolvedCriteriaProductSearchRoute`, which resolves the criteria before the cached route is called.
 This way the route gets a resolved criterion and does not have to listen to all request parameters.
 * Added cache layer for product listing store api route
     * Added `CachedProductListingRoute`, which adds a cache around the product listing route
-    * Added `CachedProductListingRouteInvalidator`, which invalidates the cache for the route
     * Added `ProductListingRouteCacheKeyEvent`, which is triggered when the cache key for the route is generated
     * Added `ProductListingRouteCacheTagsEvent`, which is triggered when the cache item is written, and the attached tags are determined
     * Added `ResolveCriteriaProductListingRoute`, which resolves the criteria before the cached route is called.
 This way the route gets a resolved criterion and does not have to listen to all request parameters.
 * Added cache layer for product detail store api route
     * Added `CachedProductDetailRoute`, which adds a cache around the product detail route
-    * Added `CachedProductDetailRouteInvalidator`, which invalidates the cache for the route
     * Added `ProductDetailRouteCacheKeyEvent`, which is triggered when the cache key for the route is generated
     * Added `ProductDetailRouteCacheTagsEvent`, which is triggered when the cache item is written, and the attached tags are determined
 * Added cache layer for payment method store api route